 About Bwlch Nant yr Arian Forest Visitor Centre

-The visitor centre is the starting point for a range of waymarked trails for walkers, mountain bikers, runners and horse riders.
-It is well-known for its long established tradition of daily feeding of red kites, Wales’s National Bird of Prey.
+The Bwlch Nant yr Arian Visitor Centre is the starting point for a range of waymarked trails for walkers, mountain bikers, runners and horse riders.
+It is well-known for its long established tradition of daily feeding of red kites, Wales’ National Bird of Prey.

 The café serves fresh, locally sourced produce daily and the menu includes succulent pork sausages and tasty venison or beef burgers, homemade soups and a delicious choice of cakes.

 There are two play areas, one for toddlers and one for older children:

 The toddlers’ play area is for children aged between three and six years.
 It has a safety-surfaced play zone and easy access for parents, pushchairs and young children.
 The equipment includes two toddler swings and a purpose built unit with a slide, climbing wall, climbing net and ladder.